Dominic Samuel (Canadian soccer)

-Dominic Edmund Samuel (born September 29, 1994) is a Canadian professional soccer player who plays as a defender for Forge FC in the Canadian Premier League.
+Dominic Edmund Samuel (born September 29, 1994) is a Canadian professional soccer player who plays as a defender.

 Early life

 He began playing youth soccer with East York SC.
 Afterwards, he joined Sigma FC.

 College career

 In 2012, he began attending Southern New Hampshire University, where he played for the men's soccer team.
-He scored his first collegiate goal on September 26, 2012 against the Saint Michael's Purple Knights.
+He scored his first collegiate goal on September 26, 2012, against the Saint Michael's Purple Knights.
 After his freshman season, he was named to the Northeast-10 Second Team and All-Rookie Team, as well as being a Daktronics Second Team All-Region.
 After his sophomore season, he was a NSCAA Second Team All-America selection, NSCAA First Team All-Region and Daktronics Second Team All-Region, Northeast-10 First Team All-Conference, and was named to the Northeast-10 and NCAA All-Championship teams.
 In 2014, he was a Northeast-10 First Team All-Conference Team and Northeast-10 All-Championship Team selection and was named to Daktronics Division II Conference Commissioners Association All-America Second Team.
 As a senior he was an NSCAA First-Team All-American, CCA First-Team All-American, CCA All-East Region First Team, and Northeast-10 Defender of the Year.